treebeardtech/kubeflow-bootstrap/README.md

 Some considerations:
 1. If you are calling this Terraform module from your own module, pass in a string to the `completed` variable in order to manage Kubeflow *after* changes to your other resources.
 (Note that `depends_on` does not work with this module)
 2. If you already have Istio and Cert Manager installed, you will need to ensure Kubeflow works with them.
 See [examples/k3s-existing-istio](examples/k3s-existing-istio) for a configuration that we have tested like this.

+### Enable Single-Sign-On (SSO)

+### Make Kubeflow available securely on a network using HTTPS

+### Host your Kubeflow on a domain name using DNS

+This is best done by using the external DNS operator.

+If you are new to external DNS, follow the [docs](https://kubernetes-sigs.github.io/external-dns/v0.14.0/) for setting up a deployment, then use [this guide](https://kubernetes-sigs.github.io/external-dns/v0.14.0/tutorials/istio/) to connect external DNS to the istio gateway *service* for your Kubeflow deployment.

+### Create Profiles for your users

 ### Teardown